zimsneexh/ddcutil-monitor-input-toggle/README.md

 To set the state of a feature code:
     ddcutil setvcp 0x** (Replace stars with feature code)

-# Get feature code current value:
+# Get a feature code's current value:
 To get the current state of a feature code:
     ddcutil getvcp 0x** (Replace stars with feature code)

-# Find out valid values:
+# Find valid values:
 I'm not exactly sure if finding all valid values is possible via ddcutil,
 but changing the required feature via the Monitors UI and checking for changes with getvcp
 worked quite well.